-13. Middle School Career and Education Planning

-Career and Education Planning

-One course in career and education planning may be completed in Grades 6, 7, or 8.

-The course may be:

-- o taught by any member of the instructional staff; - o internet-based, easy to use, and customizable to each student; and - o include research-based assessments to assist students in determining educational and career options and goals.

-The course may:

-- o result in a completed personalized academic and career plan for the student; - o emphasize the importance of entrepreneurship skills; and - o emphasize technology or the application of technology in career fields. - o The personalized academic and career plan may: - inform students of high school graduation requirements, including a detailed explanation of the diploma designation options provided under s.
-1003.4285; - include high school assessment and college entrance test requirements; - include Florida Bright Futures Scholarship Program requirements; - inform students of state university and Florida College System institution admission requirements; - explain available opportunities to earn college credit in high school; - include information on Advanced Placement courses; - include information on the International Baccalaureate Program; - include information on the Advanced International Certificate of Education Program; - inform students of dual enrollment opportunities, including career dual enrollment; and - provide information on career education courses, including career-themed courses and courses that lead to industry certification pursuant to s.
-1003.492 or s.
-1008.44.
+1 13.
+Mi ddle School Career and Education Planning 2 3 4 5 • Pursuant to Section 1003.4156 - General Requirements, Florida Statutes, one course in career and education planning shall be completed in Grades 6, 7, or 8.
+6 7 8 9 • The course may be: taught by any member of the instructional staff; and/ or implemented as a stand-alone course or integrated into another course or courses.
+10 11 12 13 14 15 • The course shall be: Internet-based; customizable to each student; and include research-based assessments to assist students in determining educational and career options and goals.
+16 17 18 • The course shall result in a completed personalized academic and career plan for the student.
+19 20 • The required personalized academic and career plan: 21 22 • may be revised as the student progresses through middle school and high school; 23 24 o shall emphasize the importance of entrepreneurship and employability skills; 25 26 shall include information from the Department of Economic Opportunity's economic security report under Section 445.07, Florida Statutes; 27 28 29 o shall inform students of high school graduation requirements, including: 29 30 31 32 a detailed explanation of the requirements for earning a high school diploma designation under Section 1003.4285, Florida Statutes; 32 33 34 35 36 the requirements for each scholarship in the Florida Bright Futures Scholarship Program; state university and Florida College System institution admission requirements; and 37 38 39 40 41 42 43 available opportunities to earn college credit in high school, including Advanced Placement courses; the International Baccalaureate Program; the Advanced International Certificate of Education Program; dual enrollment, including career dual enrollment; and career education courses, including career-themed courses, pre-apprenticeship and apprenticeship programs, and course sequences that lead to industry certification pursuant to Sections 1003.492 or 1008.44, Florida Statutes.